 What evils and temptations do you find the most difficult to resist?

-Lord, please strengthen us to resist the temptations of evil today, especially in those areas where we struggle the most.
-Help us to successfully put a lid on wickedness today.
-Thank You for loving us through our life’s journey.
+Lord, strengthen us to resist the temptation of evil today, especially in the areas where we personally struggle the most.
+Help us to successfully “put a lid” on wickedness and to experience victory over our biggest challenges.
+Thank You for loving us through both the ups and the downs of our life’s journey.
 We ask this in Jesus’ name, Amen.